solaceten/WHMCS-Gateway-Fees/README.md

 To test it, go to any invoice and change the payment method to one that you have added a fee to.
 It should now show the new fee.
 This should work for all newly generated invoices.

 NO SUPPORT - USE AS IS.
-However, if you do come up with an issue, open a thread in WHMCS forums, you might get some help there.
+However, if you do come up with an issue, open a thread in the issues section, or in WHMCS forums, you might get some help there.

 Thanks to Dev @leemahoney3 and tester @solaceten for modernising this and keeping it alive.